iRobotEducation/root-robot-ble-protocol/README.md

 1. **Root Identifier service** `48c5d828-ac2a-442d-97a3-0c9822b04979`

-This service is used to identify Root Robots and can be used by BLE central mangers that implement scan for devices with service methods.
+This service is used to identify Root Robots and can be used by BLE hosts that implement *scan for devices with service* methods.
 The other services are present on other BLE devices but the Root Identifier Service is unique only to Root Robots.
 This service is empty and contains no characteristics.

 2. **Device Information service** `0000180a-0000-1000-8000-00805f9b34fb`